Frequently Asked Questions

 IS THERE A SPECIFIC CONSISTENT PROCESS FOR MAKING GRANT AWARD DECISIONS?

 Our Board of Directors reviews and scores every application that is submitted within the guidelines of our RFP.
 These applications are first reviewed individually by each Board member.
 Subsequently, the full Board convenes to make final decisions on awardees and funding amounts.
 Collaboration is not necessary but is encouraged.
 Agencies may apply for individual organizational needs on their own and also apply separately in a collaborative application.
-Please visit our Grants page for information on each grant cycles funding priorities.
+Please visit our Grants page for information.

 ARE QUESTIONS OR CONVERSATIONS ABOUT POSSIBLE APPLICATIONS OR DIRECTIONS APPROPRIATELY HELD WITH STAFF OR BOARD MEMBERS?